Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthThe GeForce RTX 3050, in theory, should be quite a bit faster than the GeForce 8600 GT 512MB DDR2 overall. (explain)
+Memory BandwidthTheoretically speaking, the GeForce RTX 3050 should be quite a bit faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)

-Texel RateThe GeForce RTX 3050 should be a lot (about 1337%) faster with regards to anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce RTX 3050 is a lot (more or less 1337%) more effective at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)

-Pixel RateIf using a high resolution is important to you, then the GeForce RTX 3050 is superior to the GeForce 8600 GT 512MB DDR2, by far. (explain)
+Pixel RateIf using lots of anti-aliasing is important to you, then the GeForce RTX 3050 is superior to the GeForce 8600 GT 512MB DDR2, by a large margin. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison